nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

+---
+title: "Project ideas for 2024-25"
+last_modified_at: 2023-03-07T00:00:00-00:00
+---
 # Ideas for 2024/25

-Initial thoughts, not yet researched so these may not be suitable!
+These are very early stage thoughts and have not been investigated so these may not be suitable!

 ## 1. AI in teaching SQLite database design to beginner students